dxatscale/sfpowerscripts/docs/_docs/Tasks/Deployment-Tasks/Deploy Source to Org.md

 &nbsp;

 **Changelog**
+* 7.1.0 Apply forceignore to source directory when checking if the directory is empty
 * 7.0.9 Refactored to use revamped folder structure
 * 6.0.6 Support for installation of packages of a build that generate multiple artifacts such as MonoRepo and Bugfixes
 * 5.1.0 Break Build if empty metadata is encountered